kfarr/aframe-city-builder/README.md

 # aframe-city-builder
+A-Frame project demonstrating touch controls for building a VR city scene.

+## Demo
-A-Frame project to play with Vive controls required to make drawing and layout type applications. <a href="https://kfarr.github.io/aframe-city-builder">If you have an HTC Vive try it out now!</a> https://kfarr.github.io/aframe-city-builder
+<a href="https://kfarr.github.io/aframe-city-builder">If you have an HTC Vive or Oculus Rift with accopmanying controllers try it out now! https://kfarr.github.io/aframe-city-builder</a>

 ## Screenshots
 <img src="./images/screenshots.gif" />